Pest Issues

 How to get rid of a cockroach infestation

 If you conclude that there’s an infestation going around your home, you need to get into action as soon as possible.
-Additionally, the following measures will help you prevent another one reoccurring in the future.
+Additionally, the following measures will help you prevent another one from reoccurring in the future.

 Here’s how to handle a cockroach infestation:

+2. Dry water spills and splashes.
 Like any other creature, the cockroach needs water to survive.
 Additionally, roaches love to reside in damp spaces.
 Minimise their chances of survival by cutting their water supply.
 Fix any leaking pipes and other plumbing problems you might have.

+3. Clean thoroughly.
 Cleaning will reduce food sources for the cockroaches.
 Wash the dishes and put them away every night.
 Keep your trash in a tightly closed trash can, preferably take it out every day.
 Get rid of clutter so you’re able to deep-clean your home.
-Vacuum and clean with warm water and cleaning solutions to prevent spreading disease and triggering allergic reactions.
+Vacuum and clean with warm water and cleaning solutions to prevent the spreading of disease and triggering allergic reactions.
+Careful!
+Cockroaches might be hiding in the clutter.

 If you need help with cleaning, lucky you, because we provide professional deep cleaning services.
 Take a look.

+4. Repair cracks and holes.
 One of the ways cockroaches can get to your home is through holes and cracks in walls, floor and ceiling.
 Make sure they’re all sealed.
 If you have trouble with that, check out our handyman services.

+5. Notify your landlord and neighbours.
 Dealing with an infestation, especially in apartment buildings, requires the combined effort of you and your neighbours.
 Contact the people who live close to you, as well as your landlord, as they might even financially help with the extermination.

 Takeaways